ssciwr/QHCC/docs/ci.md

 ![CI](ci.png)

+## Website

-This website is also built and deployed as part of this CI process.
+This website is also [built and deployed](https://github.com/ssciwr/QHCC/actions/workflows/docs.yml) using mkdocs as part of this CI process.